 What Heat Rash Is (Miliaria)

 Heat rash is medically called miliaria.
-It is not an allergic reaction and not contagious.
+It is not an allergic reaction and is not contagious.
 It is a mechanical problem: sweat glands produce perspiration and release it through tiny ducts, but when those ducts become obstructed by dead skin cells, bacteria, or heavy topical products, sweat cannot reach the surface.
-Instead it leaks into surrounding tissue, triggering inflammation and the characteristic rash.
+Instead, it leaks into surrounding tissue, triggering inflammation and the characteristic rash.

 There are three forms.
-Miliaria crystallina, the mildest, produces small clear blisters just below the outermost skin layer.
+Miliaria crystallina, the mildest, produces small, clear blisters just below the outermost skin layer.
 Miliaria rubra, known as prickly heat, is the most common and causes the small red bumps and stinging sensation most people recognize.
 Miliaria profunda is a deeper, less common form that produces larger flesh-colored bumps and can impair sweating in affected areas.

 Hot, humid weather, intense exercise, fever, tight clothing, and prolonged bed rest all favor duct blockage.
 Infants are especially vulnerable because their sweat ducts are narrower and still maturing.